Heart surgery recovery boosted by cutting common drugs

 Summary

-This study looked at whether lowering the use of anticholinergic drugs—common in older adults and linked to confusion and frailty—before and after heart surgery could help patients recover better.
-Researchers studied 120 people having elective coronary bypass surgery.
+This study looked at whether lowering the use of anticholinergic drugs—common in older adults and linked to confusion and frailty—before and after heart surgery can help patients recover better.
+Researchers studied 120 adults having elective coronary artery bypass surgery.
 They measured daily living skills and frailty after surgery to see if reducing these drugs made a difference.

 Get updates